spacetelescope/slitlessutils/docs/glossary.rst

 	cosmic ray
 		A high energy particle that imparts a significant amount of charge.
 Cosmic rays often appear as very sharp, discontinuous features that do not reappear in successive images.

+	damping target
+		The vector of spectra that the sparse-least squares solutions will tend to minimize high-frequency noise.
+See scipy implementation of the `LSQR <https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.linalg.lsqr.html>`_ algorithm.

 	data-quality array
 		A bitmask containing the flags that indicate different failure modes of a pixel.
 In general, the *good* pixels have a data-quality value of 0.
 Also called DQA.